shashank-srikant/data-nlp-exercise/README.md

 ## Task 1 - Gather data
 Write a function to list out the hot topics that are currently in the news in a city.
 The inputs to this task will be the name of the city.
 Find relevant sources you may want to pull this information from.
 List out the sources.
 They could be a few, limited, and popular set of sources.
 For example, any one news channel.
+Limit the number to a maximum of 3.
+A minimum of 1 is also fine.
 Have a script which displays the top 5 topics currently in the news for a given city.

 ## Task 2 - Gather relevant discussions